John Halligan urged to resign over remarks

 Taoiseach Leo Varadkar has expressed confidence in Independent Alliance minister John Halligan who is facing calls to resign.
-Mr Halligan said he “regrets” asking an official if she was married in a job interview last year.
+Mr Halligan said he “regrets” asking an official if she was married in a job interview last year, writes Daniel McConnell and Gordon Deegan

 However, speaking to the Irish Examiner, Mr Varadkar said Mr Halligan has his confidence.
 The support for the Taoiseach is significant and should see him keep his job.